kattymmc/kattymmc/README.md

 <ul>
   <li>💻 Full-stack devloper based in Lima, Perú</li>
   <li>🎓 I have a bachelor's degree in Systems Engineering from <a href="https://unmsm.edu.pe/">National University of San Marcos</a></li>
-  <li>👩‍💻 Currently working at LatamReady as a BackEnd Developer</li>
+  <li>👩‍💻 Currently working at Infosys as a Senior Systems Engineer</li>
   <li>💎 I'm a volunteer of the community of students called Celid as a Tech Manager</li>
 </ul>
 <br/>